nhcarrigan/general-documentation/docs/discord-rpc/usage.md

 Log in to the [Discord Developer Portal](https://discord.com/developers/) and select `Applications` in the side-bar.
 If you have an existing application (such as a bot), you may use that - otherwise, create an application.

+> [!NOTE]
+>
-> NOTE: Your application name will appear as the first line of text in the rich presence.
+> Your application name will appear as the first line of text in the rich presence.

 Copy the `Client ID` for the application and pass that to the `clientId` property for the `loginOptions` object in `src/index.ts` - you will replace the existing client ID there.